OxalisCommunity/oxalis/README.md

 The official releases are tagged and may be downloaded by clicking on [Tags](https://github.com/difi/oxalis/tags).

 * make sure [Maven 3](http://maven.apache.org/) is installed
-* make sure [JDK 6](http://www.oracle.com/technetwork/java/javase/) is installed (the version we have tested with)
+* make sure [JDK 8](http://www.oracle.com/technetwork/java/javase/) is installed (the version we have tested with)
 * pull the version of interest from [GitHub](https://github.com/difi/oxalis).
 * from `oxalis` root directory run : `mvn clean install`
-* verify that everything is configured : `mvn clean install -Pit-test` (runs the integration tests)
+* verify that everything is configured : `mvn clean install -Pit-test` (runs the integration tests, which requires certificates to be installed)
 * locate assembled artifacts in `oxalis-distribution/target/oxalis-distribution-<version.number>-distro/` (after integration tests)

 ## Miscellaneous notes:

-* At `oxalis-standalone/src/main/bash` you will find some shell scripts :
+* In `oxalis-standalone/src/main/bash` you will find some shell scripts :
     - `fetch-metatdata.sh` is a freestanding SML + SMP lookup utility (example usage `./fetch-metadata.sh 9908:810017902`)
     - `keystore.sh` contains example commands for constructing keystores and truststores.
     - `smp.sh` simple SMP lookup for a given participant id (example usage `./smp.sh -p 9908:810017902 -g`)